 2.1.
 Conditions for the Receipt of Equity

 2.1.1.
 NC State may accept equity as partial consideration for the transfer of technology to a company.
-Unless expressly approved in writing by the Chancellor or Vice Chancellor for Research and Innovation, equity may be received only pursuant to a written agreement negotiated by the NC State Office of Technology Transfer (OTT).
+Unless expressly approved in writing by the Chancellor or Vice Chancellor for Research and Innovation, equity may be received only pursuant to a written agreement negotiated by the NC State Office of Research Commercialization (ORC).
 Such equity is generally accepted as full or partial consideration for a license fee for NC State -owned technology, after careful consideration of factors such as the expertise of the management team, the financial condition of the company, and the business plan for capitalization and commercialization of the licensed technology.

 2.1.2.
 Equity received in such transactions will be treated as other licensing consideration placing priority on the educational, research and public service missions of the university over institutional and/or personal financial gain.
 All licensing negotiations, including those involving equity, must comply with all relevant University policies including, but not limited to:

 Conflict of Interest, External Activities for Pay; Patent Procedures, Royalty Sharing Under NC State’s Patent Procedures and Policies, Research, Copyright Regulation, Gift Acceptance Policy